devbird007/Vprofile-3-tier-architecture/README.md

-# 3-Tier Weh Application Lift and Shift to AWS Cloud Platform
+# Re-architecting a Web Application for a Cloud-Native Environment

 This is a distributed web application complete with a web server, database and along with other functionality.
+The traditional mariadb server is swapped out for AWS-managed RDS mysql service.
+The traditional memcached server is swapped out for

 ## Architecture
 ![architecture](images/cloud-architecture.jpeg)